 Fig 22.36 shows the configuration of the 80, 40, 20, 15 and 10-m antenna.
 The radiating elements are made of #14 stranded copper wire.
 The element lengths are the wire span lengths in feet.
 These lengths do not include the lengths of the pigtails at the balun, traps and insulators.
 The 32.3-ft-long inner 40-m segments are measured from the eyelet of the input balun to the tension-relief hole in the trap coil form.
 The 4.9-ft segment length is measured from the tension-relief hole in the trap to the 6-ft stub.
-The 16.1-ft outer-segment span is measured from the stub to the eyelet of the eyelet of the eyelet of the input balun to the definition of the tension from the stub to the eyelet of the end insulator.
+The 16.1-ft outer-segment span is measured from the stub to the eyelet of the end insulator.

-The coaxial-cable traps are wound on PVC pipe coil forms and use the lowimpedance output connection.
-The stubs are 6-ft lengths of 1/8-inch stiffened aluminum or copper rod hanging perpendicular to the radiating elements.
-The first inch of their length is bent 90° to permit attachment to the radiating elements by largediameter copper crimp connectors.
+The coaxial-cable traps are wound on PVC pipe coil forms and use the low-impedance output connection.
+The stubs are 6-ft lengths of /8-inch stiffened aluminum or copper rod hanging perpendicular to the radiating elements.
+The first inch of their length is bent $90^{\circ}$ to permit attachment to the radiating elements by large-diameter copper crimp connectors.
 Ordinary #14 wire may be used for the stubs, but it has a tendency to curl up and may tangle unless weighed down at the end.
-You should feed the antenna with 75- Ω coax cable using a good 1:1 balun.
+You should feed the antenna with $75-\Omega$ coax cable using a good 1:1 balun.

 Fig 22.36 - A W8NX multiband dipole for 80, 40, 20, 15 and 10 m.
-The values shown (123 pF and 4 μ H) for the coaxial-cable traps are for parallel resonance at 7.15 MHz.
+The values shown (123 pF and 4 $\mu$ H) for the coaxial-cable traps are for parallel resonance at 7.15 MHz.
 The low-impedance output of each trap is used for this antenna.

 Fig 22.37 - A W8NX multiband dipole for 80, 40, 17 and 12 m.
 For this antenna, the high-impedance output is used on each trap.
-The resonant frequency of the traps is 7.15 MHz.
+The resonant frequency of the traps is $7.15 \, \text{MHz}$ .